 You will face issues that probably did not even cross your mind when you become interested in employment in Denmark.
-Do not underestimate the influence a job in Denmark can have on your adventure!
-For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not underestimate the influence jobs in Denmark can have on your adventure!
+For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 You can turn your current resume into a CV.
 A CV is similar to a resume in that it outlines your professional qualifications and history, but it does so with more detail by adding to the resume the detailed descriptions of your educational and/or professional experiences and personal information that may include nationality, date of birth, marital status, etc.

 In recent years it becomes increasingly popular to join the LinkedIn or Facebook social networking websites for professionals, where you may search for jobs and have your keyword-optimized, rich content profile with a current CV.
 Hiring managers use them more frequently to consult your profile and supplement or check against the CV you send along.
 If you do not have an account, create one and include your social media link(s) on your CV.

 However, you should manage your online presence.
 Eliminate any photos and statements that could reflect poorly on you.
 From an employer’s point of view, someone who emphasizes partying on a social networking site is not focused on jobs and those who post complaints about work or colleagues are less desirable candidates.
 The online CV should not include sensitive information as it could show a lack of respect for confidentiality and discretion.